Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	git commit -a -m "Add a heading to index.html"
 	```

 The `-a` option adds all of the files you modified since the last commit.
-It won't add _new_ files — for that, you still need `git add`.
+It won't add _new_ files.
+For that, you still need `git add`.

 ## Explore the Git repository